purchasingtoolpak/lanyon/about.md

 Some tips about the setup of this project include:

 * You can download all templates by clicking <a href="https://github.com/purchasingtoolpak/purchasingtoolpak/archive/master.zip">here</a>
 * Templates are compatible with Microsoft Office for Windows, Mac, IOS and Android.
-In addition templates work with Apple Pages, Google Docs and Sheets.
-In addition you may use Apache Open Office
+In addition templates work with Apple Pages, Apache Open Office, Google Docs and Sheets.
 * Designed and developed based upon the experience and knowledge or procurement professionals

 Learn more and contribute on [GitHub](https://github.com/purchasingtoolpak/purchasingtoolpak).